kalleniklasson/WebAPI2AngularExample/README.md

 # WebAPI2AngularExample

-In the Web API I use Entity Framework and migrations, Untiy for Dependency injection.
+In the Web API I use Entity Framework and migrations, Unity for Dependency injection.

 To get the example to run you might need to write Update-database in package manager console.